 The German university to produce the most Nobel laureates

-The Technical University of Munich has so far produced 13 Nobel laureates in physics, chemistry and medicine, the Universities of Heidelberg and Göttingen each have 14.
+The Technical University of Munich has so far produced 16 Nobel laureates in physics, chemistry and medicine, the Universities of Heidelberg and Göttingen each have 14.

 Germany’s largest university